xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 - asfDisallowIncomingNFTOffer
 - asfDisallowIncomingTrustline

 Changes transaction processing to check the status of those flags before creating the corresponding type of object.
-If the destination account has the flag enabled, the transaction fails with the error code `tecNO_PERMISSION`.
+If the destination account has the flag enabled, the transaction fails with the error code <span class="code-snippet">tecNO_PERMISSION</span>.

 Without this amendment, any account can create these objects with any object as the destination; while this is usually harmless, it can block an account from later being deleted, and may also be used as part of scams.